 You can also use a food processor – that will work, too!
 The shreds may be a little longer and thicker.
 If you’re concerned about hiding the shreds in the muffins, grating the zucchini by hand is the way to go.

-The ground flax seeds are used to make a flax egg, which will help to bind this batter together.
+This recipe uses ground flax seeds to make a flax egg, which will help to bind this batter together.
 If you can’t have seeds, you can use 3 tablespoons of mashed banana or dairy free yogurt instead of the flax egg.

-- Store leftover muffins in an airtight container or a ziploc bag.
+- Store leftover muffins in an airtight container or a resealable bag.
+They should stay fresh for 3 or 4 days.

 - If you’d like to freeze these, you can store them in a freezer bag.
 They should stay fresh for about 3 months.